 If your business is providing online content of any kind, be it about your product or the content itself.
 Having a high search engine ranking is an indicator of how popular you are among the online community.
-Search engines ranks you according to your relevance to user needs, they are cause and effect of your Internet outreach.
+Search engines rank you according to your relevance to user needs, they are cause and effect of your Internet outreach.
 A large chunk of Internet traffic nowadays is located on social networks.
-Search engines of course can’t ignore that much highly personalized traffic.
+Search engines, of course, can’t ignore that much highly personalized traffic.
 This is where social media search comes in.
 What can be more effective in bringing relevant content to the users than cross-referencing with the content they generated themselves?
 This opened more doors and opportunities to content providers and businesses in terms of appealing to the growing social media community.
-Everything has a downside, in this case it’s having to modify your content, making it even more user specific than ever.
+Everything has a downside, in this case, it’s having to modify your content, making it, even more, user-specific than ever.

 What Is Social Media Search?

 Social media search is the process of finding data on social media websites, using tweaked web-based search algorithms.
 When it comes to advancement in search algorithms, you’ll notice that it’s always in favour of personalizing the results as much as possible.
 But they can only go so far as in the end, the results rely on the relation between the content and the query.
 Social media search, on the other hand, relies on the social relationship between the search results and the users themselves.
 The search takes into consideration the interaction and interest of other users in your social graph.

 Simply put it’s the mapping of virtually everyone and how they relate to each other.
 The term was introduced by Facebook back in 2007 as a revolutionary way to enhance the overall social network experience.
 The “graph” can be imagined as a web of data that connects seemingly unrelated people with shared interactions and interests.
 Social graphs are the framework upon which social media search is based.

 Social Media Search Engine